Multi-Parameter Mechanisms for Consumer Surplus Maximization: Introduction

 Aiming to address this issue, \citet{hartline2008optimal} introduced the study of ``money-burning mechanisms'' -- mechanisms which may charge payments from the bidders but seek to maximize the residual consumer surplus.
 Focusing on the single-item setting, they identify optimal Bayesian mechanisms (i.e., optimal mechanisms when bidders draw their values from distributions known to the auctioneer) for consumer surplus.
-They then extend these results into worst-case prior-free settings by giving a truthful mechanism which always obtains consumer surplus within a $O(\log(n))$-factor of the total social welfare and demonstrate that this is the best possible.
-Finally, they expand their results from single-item settings to single-parameter $k$-unit settings where an auctioneer has $k$ identical items and each bidder aims to receive one of these $k$ items.
+Then, they extend these results into worst-case prior-free settings by giving a truthful mechanism that always obtains consumer surplus within a $O(\log(n))$-factor of the total social welfare where $n$ is the number of bidders and demonstrate that this is the best possible.
+Finally, they expand their results from single-item settings to single-parameter $m$-unit settings where an auctioneer has $m$ identical items and each bidder aims to receive one of these $m$ items.

 From the groundbreaking work of \citet{hartline2008optimal}, many natural questions arise.
 In particular, they call out two specific questions, namely, (i) ``quantify[ing] the power of money burning'' in ``settings beyond i.i.d. distributions and $k$-unit [unit-demand] auctions''; and (ii) finding improved ``upper and lower bounds for ... money-burning mechanisms with a small number of agents'', where the ``best-possible approximation ratio ... even in the two agent, one unit special case'' remained unknown.
 In this work, we tackle both these questions and (partially) resolve them.
-We study three well-established \emph{multi-parameter} auction settings which all generalize the single-item setting studied in \cite{hartline2008optimal} and give mechanisms achieving asymptotically optimal consumer surplus guarantees.
-We then narrow our attention to the two-bidder single-item setting and identify exactly optimal mechanisms therein.
+We study three well-established \emph{multi-parameter} auction settings which all generalize the single-item setting studied in \cite{hartline2008optimal} and give mechanisms achieving asymptotically tight consumer surplus guarantees.
+We then narrow our attention to the two-bidder single-item setting and identify exactly the optimal mechanisms therein.